This textbook focuses on topics needed for success in calculus.

 Written by a recipient of a Mathematical Association of America award for expository writing, this book is designed to be read by students.
 It contains the student solutions manual with complete worked-out solutions to all odd-numbered exercises, written by the author to ensure consistency and the same high-quality standards as the rest of the text.

 The book treats key concepts leisurely and in depth.
-However, it is considerably shorter than the typical thousand-page textbook even though it includes the money-saving student solutions manual.
+However, it is considerably shorter than many competing textbooks even though it includes the money-saving student solutions manual.

 As with the author's widely-adopted linear algebra textbook, this book features clear explanations of the main ideas.
 For example, inverse functions are used as a unifying concept to define roots, logarithms, and the inverse trigonometric functions.